jwillp/jwillp-portfolio/user/pages/03.projects/03.goat-engine/project_view.md

 category: Personal Project
 ---

-GoatEngine is a 2D cross-platform opiniated Java game developpement engine based on the libGDX framework.
+Goat Engine is a 2D cross-platform opiniated Java game developpement engine based on the libGDX framework.
 Being based on libGDX it works on Windows, Linux, Mac OS X, Android, WebGL enabled browsers and iOS.

 ===